 Although the eastern Mediterranean was now in decline, Enkomi continued to look to the sea.
 When the city was destroyed by an earthquake (in c.1050 BCE), the people resettled on the coast, in what was to become Salamis, one of the major urban centers in the ancient Mediterranean world.
 The Salaminians continued to remember their origin: their royal tombs were built along the road from Salamis to ancient Enkomi.

 Among the many interesting finds from Enkomi is the "Zeus krater", which can be dated to the early fourteenth century.
 It is decorated with two large octopuses, but the most interesting part can be seen below one of the handles: a chariot with two men.
 The chariot is of course a common motif in ancient Near Eastern art, and so are the trees and animals in the background.
 However, there is a third warrior below the chariot; a fourth figure, dressed in a long robe, is standing in front of the chariot, holding a pair of scales.

 A similar point can be made about the splendid Minoan-style Horned Deity, who may be the Apollo Keraïtas, the "horned Apollo", who is also known from later Greek sources.
-The statue is about sixty centimeters tall and was found in House 18.
+The statue is about sixty centimeters tall and was found in the "Ashlar Building".
 It is possible that Enkomi, settled by Mycenaean colonists, documents the Bronze Age origin of certain Greek beliefs that are better known from later historical periods.